dzeto/chivesweave-analytics/README.md

 Follow these steps to set up and add wallets to your ChivesWeave Multiple Wallets Tracker:

-**1. Download the GitHub files from the /app/ folder and place them on your server (cPanel, Plesk, PHP local server, etc).**
+**1. Download the GitHub files from the /app/ folder and place them on your server (cPanel, Plesk, Xampp, etc).**

 **2. Update wallet addresses inside the "wallets.txt" file.
 Each wallet address should be on a separate line.**